cloudmesh/classes/docs/source/overview.rst

 machines, but in that case you need to pay for the usage yourself.

-Please remember that this course does not have a required text books and the money you safe on this you can use to buy a new or upgrade your current computer if needed.
+Please remember that this course does not have a required text books and the money you safe on this you can be used to buy a new or upgrade your current computer if needed.